zatosource/ide-vscode/README.md

 ## Deployment

+Make sure that each Python module with Zato services contains this marker at the top:

+# zato: ide-deploy=True

+This signals to the extension that this particular Python file contains services that can be hot-deployed to clusters.

-While editing a Python source file, simply tap Ctrl-Shift-L (or Cmd-Shift-L on Mac) to start deployment of the current file.
+Next, while editing a Python source file, simply tap Ctrl-Shift-L (or Cmd-Shift-L on Mac) to start deployment of the current file.
 The file's basename is used as its module filename on the server.